arskom/spyne/doc/source/manual/highlevel.rst

 How your code is wrapped
 ------------------------

-A typical user of the Rpclib will just write methods that will be exposed as remote procedure calls to the outside world.
+A typical Rpclib user will just write methods that will be exposed as remote procedure calls to the outside world.
 The following is used to wrap that
 code: